-4 pounds copper sulphate, 6 pounds hydrated lime,
+4 pounds copper sulphate, 6 pounds hydrated lime, 100 gallons water.

 The foregoing formula is an example only and should not be considered as a recommendation for any particular use.
 Refer to the schedules for each fruit for specific recommendations.